2005 photo essays

 A recent experience on the train fits this topic quite well.
 I was sleeping on the train and suddenly woke up, jumping towards the door and asking "Is this Nagoya?".
 The last man who entered the train answered, "No, this is Fushimi, Nagoya is next" I thanked him and surrendered my seat to him, and only then realized that the man was blind.
 At that time I was thinking that maybe no other Japanese would have answered my unsolicitated question, and that only the person who didn't see that I was a foreigner would answer me without any qualms.
 A funny experience.

 · The staff bus incident

-On this occasion, we commited one of the biggest crimes in Japan: skipping the queue to meet some colleagues from the German pavilion.
+This was a special incident just a short while after I wrote about the introduction of the evening staff bus.
+On this occasion, we commited one of the biggest crimes in Japan: skipping the queue when we met some colleagues from the German pavilion.
 Even though this was clearly seen by everybody, nobody complained about it, and the bus staff didn't say anything to us; however, they threw out two little Japanese girls from the queue to make space for us (we only learned about this later).
 We didn't think much about it, but in the bus, a Japanese girl from the German pavilion made an angry speech to us that "we should leave the bus at once", "we're in Japan and need to obey Japanese rules" and that "everybody on the bus thinks this way, only nobody dares to say anything because we are foreigners".
 It was clear that she made the speech to us to separate herself from us and not be associated with us, because we obviously came from the same pavilion.
 In some way, this incident once again opened our eyes about the way Japan works.

-· Experanto sign language
+· Sign language

 · Expo souvernirs